Tips for applicants

-Four remote evaluators will look at different aspects of your proposal: the technology, market knowledge, commercialisation plan, and the financial angle.
+Evaluators will look at different aspects of your proposal: the technology, market knowledge, commercialisation plan, and the financial angle.
 Each of the evaluators will look at 3 criteria: impact, excellence, and implementation.
-Make sure your proposal is well balanced and covers all the aspects for each evaluation criteria:
+Make sure your proposal is well balanced and covers all the aspects for each evaluation criteria: (bullet list)

 Impact: you need to demonstrate that your project will generate revenues and create jobs.
 Explain the market conditions and the evolution of the competition.
 Provide concrete and realistic figures on the market size, the market share, the sales price.
 Show at least 3 years of projection of sales volume, turnover and number of jobs created.
 Do not forget to describe your commercialisation plan.
 A key aspect to remember is that you have to demonstrate that your project has a European or international dimension.
 If it’s targeted only at a national market, it won’t be supported by the SME Instrument.
 The protection of intellectual property is also very important and must be explained.

 Excellence: you need to convince the evaluators that your innovation is excellent, that your product, process or service is disruptive, that it has the potential to change the dynamic of the market and possibly to address a societal challenge.
 Show the added value of your idea and explain why it is viable and better than existing solutions.
 While it's important to describe the opportunities, you must also demonstrate that you understand the risks.